humdevs/humanitylink/README.md

 -P2P Port:33759
 -RPC Port:33760

--The linux wallet is the most up to date wallet with constant code and graphic updates.
-To use the latest wallet install it from the github source on a linux linux Os.
+-The linux wallet is the most up to date wallet with often code and graphic updates.
+To use the latest wallet install it from the github source on a linux Os.
 Follow the installation guide for ubuntu below, it should be only copy paste even for beginners.
 For any problems leave a comment on this thread with your error.

 -If you are making an explorer or a pool and you are trying to get the network hashrate the command gethashrate doesn't work with this version